ArgMap

 print("Assigning outliers to topics using c-TF-IDF based probability distributions...")

-= topic_model.reduce_outliers(
+topic_assignments = topic_model.reduce_outliers(

 documents,

-)print("Outliers remaining:", topic_assignments.count(-1))
+print("Outliers remaining:", topic_assignments.count(-1))

-=(18, 6))
+plt.figure(figsize=(18, 6))

-plt.figure(figsizerange(int(min(topic_assignments)), int(max(topic_assignments)) + 1))
+plt.xticks(range(int(min(topic_assignments)), int(max(topic_assignments)) + 1))

-plt.hist(topic_assignments, bins plt.show()
+plt.show()

 Outliers: 229